gl-inet/docs3.x/docs/setup/mini_router/first-time_setup.md

 ![connect via lan](https://static.gl-inet.com/docs/en/3/setup/mini_router/first-time_setup/connect.jpg)

-*Note: GL-AR300M-Lite can only be connected via Wi-Fi when you first set up the router.
-Once you have connected to it, you can change the WAN port to LAN port in [Internet](Internet#1.-cable.md) so that you can connect to it via LAN.*
+*Note: **GL-AR300M-Lite** has only 1 Ethernet port which works as WAN.
+You can only connect to it via Wi-Fi when you first set up the router.
+Once you have connected to it, you can change the WAN port to LAN port in [Internet](Internet#1-cable) so that you can connect to it via LAN.*